axeluhl/sailing-analytics/wiki/info/landscape/archive-server-upgrade.md

         Use Rewrite ${ARCHIVE_IP} 8888
 </Macro>
 ```
 In the past we changed this directly within the ArchiveRewrite macro, but this was slow if we needed to switchover.
 As an improvement, which happened to also be neater, we added variables -- defined at the top -- including a variable for an up-and-running failover.
 In the case of an outage, we could comment the current archive and rename the failover (and then reload).
 This way we could also switch back if the primary returns to healthy.
 However, we have worked on an automation script, which now changes the PRODUCTION value to point to the variables ARCHIVE_IP or ARCHIVE_FAILOVER_IP.
+Upon switching, it calls notify-operators which can be found in /usr/local/bin as a symbollic link pointing to configuration/on-site-scripts/paris2024/notify-operators.
 ```
 Define ARCHIVE_IP xxx.xx.xx.xxx
 Define ARCHIVE_FAILOVER_IP xxx.xx.xx.xxx